rubinda/up2Go_notes/docs/contributing-code/common.md

 There are some components which we never wish to deploy, don't blindly add everything you see.
 :::

-In the previous view, search all the components (you can use the search page in your browser) to check they are preset in the list.
+In the previous view, search all the components (you can use the search page in your browser) to check they are present in the list.
 I made sure all of my custom object's custom fields, record type name and page layout are included.